Taplin History, Family Crest & Coats of Arms

 Early Origins of the Taplin family

 The surname Taplin was first found in Breconshire (Welsh: Sir Frycheiniog), a traditional county in southern Wales, which takes its name from the Welsh kingdom of Brycheiniog (5th-10th centuries), where they were conjecturally descended from Elystan Glodrydd, Prince of Fferllys, through Thomas of Llyn Madoc.
-Hence Tomlyn, which in the north of Wales was commonly replaced by an 'a' hence Tamlyn.
+Hence Tomlyn, in North Wales was commonly replaced by an 'a' hence Tamlyn.

 Early History of the Taplin family